 Introduction to the principles of physics and chemistry for the nonscience major.
 Topics include motion, thermodynamics, electricity, light, atomic structure and bonding; and acid-base and redox chemistry.
-Emphasis on the practical application of these principles.
-Three hours lecture; two hours lab.
-Prerequisite: MAT 098/100 or equivalent.
-NSL
+Emphasis

 PHY 112 Contemporary Physical and Earth Science

 Introduction to the principles of physical and earth fcience for education students.
 Topics investigated include physics (including forces and motion, and physical properties of matter, light, sound, heat, electricity and magnetism) and earth and space sciences (including structure, function and cycles of earth systems, weather and climate, and astronomy).
 Prerequisite: MAT 098/100 or equivalent.
 NS